oracle/odpi/doc/src/unions/dpiDataBuffer.rst

     DPI_NATIVE_TYPE_INTERVAL_YM.
 This is a structure of type :ref:`dpiIntervalYM<dpiIntervalYM>`.

-.. member:: dpiJsonNode dpiDataBuffer.asJson
+.. member:: dpiJson* dpiDataBuffer.asJson

-    Value this is used when the native type that is being used is DPI_NATIVE_TYPE_JSON.
+    Value that is used when the native type that is being used is DPI_NATIVE_TYPE_JSON.
 This is a reference to a JSON value which can be used for reading and writing the data that belongs to it.

-.. member:: dpiJsonNode dpiDataBuffer.asJsonObject
+.. member:: dpiJsonObject dpiDataBuffer.asJsonObject

     Value this is used when the native type that is being used is DPI_NATIVE_TYPE_JSON_OBJECT.
 This is a structure of type :ref:`dpiJsonObject<dpiJsonObject>`.

-.. member:: dpiJsonNode dpiDataBuffer.asJsonArray
+.. member:: dpiJsonArray dpiDataBuffer.asJsonArray

     Value this is used when the native type that is being used is DPI_NATIVE_TYPE_JSON_ARRAY.
 This is a structure of type